-Notes: The table reports estimates of a simple Taylor rule: $i{j} = r{j}^ + \pi{j} + \alpha(\pi{j} - \pi^) - \beta(U{j} - U{j}^)$ , where j represents the row of the matrix of projections, for groups distinguished by their three-plus year projection of the policy rate.
+Notes: The table reports estimates of a simple Taylor rule: $i_j = r_j^ + \pi_j + \alpha(\pi_j - \pi^) - \beta(U_j - U_j^)$, where j represents the row of the matrix of projections for groups distinguished by their three-plus year projection of the policy rate.
 Each participant provides four projections-2012, 2013, 2014, and 2015-so the number of observations in each sample equals the number of participants times four.
-Numbers in parentheses are OLS tratios.
+Numbers in parentheses are OLS t-ratios.

 With existing public information, we are unable to estimate individual policy reaction functions with any precision.
 Instead, to sketch what we might learn from the full matrix, we take the sparse information that is available and look for groups that might have similar systemic responses to changing economic conditions.
 The September 2012 SEP reports the matrix for 19 participants with projections through 2015: this gives us 76 observations.
-We divide the data into three groups based on the participants' 2015 federal funds rate projections: (1) the 2015 federal funds rate will be between 0.0 to 1.0 percent,

-(2) the 2015 federal funds rate will be between 1.5 to 2.5 percent, and (3) the 2015 federal funds rate will be between 3.5 to 4.5 percent.
+We divide the data into three groups based on the participants' 2015 federal-fundsrate projections: (1) the 2015 federal-funds rate will be between 0.0 to 1.0 percent, (2) the 2015 federal-funds rate will be between 1.5 to 2.5 percent, and (3) the 2015 federal-funds rate will be between 3.5 to 4.5 percent.
 Taking these groups, we estimate three simple Taylor rules.
-The results are in Table 3.
-The three groups differ in their estimates of the short-run $r^$ , as well as their implied reactions to the inflation and unemployment gaps ( $\alpha$ and $\beta$ ), so it is easy to see how changes in either the current conditions or the forecast could alter the consensus.
+The results are in table 3.
+Only the estimates for the second group make sense.
+The others suggest participants would lower the real interest rate in reaction to higher inflation-that is, $\hat{\alpha}$ is negative!
+Clearly, the existing information is insufficient for us to come to any reasonable conclusions about individual reaction functions.

 As we mentioned in the introduction, a true commitment to transparency requires timely publication of the matrix together with the participants' names.
-Nevertheless, even without the names, and without links across SEPs, new information-processing techniques likely will allow experts to extract more information from the matrix of projections.
-We would not be surprised to see a cottage industry of specialists applying natural-language processing methods to policy-related speeches or writings in order to deduce the names, while using machine-learning techniques to identify relatively stable groups with common reaction functions.
-While the results of such exercises can help discipline policymakers (increasing the incentive to act systematically), it seems better to preempt such private policy discovery efforts, avoid the deadweight loss to society that they represent, and enhance transparency of the SEP directly by providing the matrix with the names at the outset.
+Nevertheless, even without the names and without links across SEPs, new information-processing techniques likely will allow experts to extract more information from the matrix of projections.
+We would not be surprised to see a cottage industry of specialists applying natural-language-processing methods to policy-related speeches or writings in order to deduce the names while using machine-learning techniques to identify relatively stable groups with common reaction functions.
+While the results of such exercises can help discipline policymakers (increasing the incentive to act systematically), it seems better to preempt such private policy-discovery efforts, avoid the deadweight loss to society that they represent, and enhance the transparency of the SEP directly by providing the matrix with the names at the outset.45

-C. Interest Rate Policy Uncertainty
+5.1.3 Interest-Rate Policy Uncertainty

 "I believe the current emphasis on the medians of these disparate projections in Fed publications and explanations also works to undermine the emphasis on uncertainty."
-Donald L. Kohn
+Donald L. Kohn.46

 We now turn to the difficult but essential task of communicating uncertainty.
 Officials may be concerned that effective communication of uncertainty would underscore how little they actually know.
-However, it is important that the public understand the challenges of setting monetary policy-above all, that there is always considerable uncertainty and that a key feature of effective policy is a willingness to entertain differing assessments, correcting errors quickly as new information arrives.
-As Mervyn King emphasized to us, "Talking very openly about the degree of ignorance is crucial.
-Explain what we don't know and don't apologize for it: this is being honest and frankly no one else knows either."
+However, it is important that the public understand the challenges of setting monetary policy.
+Above all, there should be a common appreciation that, as a result of the considerable uncertainties, a key feature of effective policy is a willingness to entertain differing assessments, correcting errors quickly as new information arrives.47 As Mervyn King emphasized to us, "Talking very openly about the degree of ignorance is crucial.
+Explain what we don't know and don't apologize for it: this is being honest and, frankly, no one else knows either."